aggiegirl7/just-the-class/pdfs/PowerAnalysis.md

 ## Some Thoughts
 * Crypto devices are hardware that store keys and perfom crypto operations
-* Security of thystem sexurity of cyrpto algorithm
+* Security of system security of cyrpto algorithm
   - one needs to consider the security of crypto devices
+* Attackers are going to steal the key in an unauthorized way.
+* Security of a crypto device should not reply on the secrecy of the implementation
+-> *Security through obscurity*

+## Attacks on cyrpto devices- categorization
+* **Passive attacks**
+   - operated largely or entirely within the specification
+   - secret key is revealed by observing physical properties (eg. power consumption, timing)